 The market for cash-back credit cards is already crowded and dominated by major players like American Express, Chase and Bank of America.
 U.S. Bank is the seventh-largest U.S. credit-card issuer by purchase volume (4.02% market share), according to The Nilson Report.

 The top competitors can offer attractive cards with cash back.
-The American Express Blue Cash Preferred card gives 6% cash back at grocery stores.
-Bank of America’s BankAmericard Cash Rewards card offers 3% cash back on gas.
-Popular cards such as Citi Dividend, Chase Freedom and Discover More give 5% cash back on quarterly rotating bonus categories.
+The Blue Cash Preferred® Credit Card from American Express card gives 3% cash back at grocery stores.
+Popular cards such as Citi Dividend, Chase Freedom® and Discover it® give 5% cash back on quarterly rotating bonus categories.

 But, the Cash+ card offers a level of customization that some consumers may prefer — especially those who want cash-back categories that are not covered by their repertoire of cash-back cards.